rrctx/spark_etl_pipeline/README.md

 ![alt text](https://github.com/rrctx/spark_etl_pipeline/blob/master/README_images/ETLflowoperators.png?raw=true)
 ![alt text](https://github.com/rrctx/spark_etl_pipeline/blob/master/README_images/ETLflow.png?raw=true)

 The DAG workflow is as follows:
 1a.
 Postgres data for a certain query date is loaded into the temporary Docker volume location.
 1b.
 In parallel, data from the CSV file is loaded into an S3 loading area.
 1c.
 In parallel, the EMR steps (JSON) are loaded into S3.
 2. The Postgres data is uploaded to the S3 staging area.
 3a.
 The temporary file is deleted from the Docker volume location.
 3b.
 EMR steps are added to the cluster.
 4a.
 A new partition for the DAG date is added into the Redshift Spectrum Postgres data table (the table has been set up to be partitioned on insert_date).
 4b.
 EMR step sensor continues to check for completion; EMR uses s3-dist-cp to execute the s3 --> hdfs conversions and spark-submit for the PySpark cleaning script.
 The data is pivoted on pick order and stored as parquet in the S3 staging area.
-5. Once the two paths have completed, a Redshift query is executed and returns a report.
+5. Once the two upstream tasks have completed, a Redshift query is executed and returns a report.

 ## Data Examples